mwangdakota/pages-uswds-jekyll/pages/how-to-submit/project-pitch-guide.md

   ![Close]({{ site.baseurl }}/assets/img/submission/Mywork_8. close.JPG)

 ## 2. Edit Existing Pitch
-  This step allows users to edit a Pitch that is only either in <em>New</em> or <em>Incomplete</em> status.
+  This step allows users to edit a Project Pitch that is only either in <em>New</em> or <em>Incomplete</em> status.
-  - Click on the <strong>Edit icon</strong> to edit the Pitch in <strong>“New”</strong> or <strong>“Incomplete”</strong> status.<br>NOTE: The edit must be done within the same calendar date or else the Pitch is non-editable.
+  - Click on the <strong>Edit icon</strong> to edit the Project Pitch in <strong>“New”</strong> or <strong>“Incomplete”</strong> status.<br>NOTE: The edit must be done within the same calendar date or else the Project Pitch is non-editable.
   ![Edit]({{ site.baseurl }}/assets/img/submission/MyWork_9.edit.JPG)
-  - The selected Pitch form is displayed.
+  - The selected Project Pitch form is displayed.
   - If editing a pitch in the New status, edit any fields as needed.
   - If editing a pitch in the <em>Incomplete</em> status, enter the details in the <strong>“Request for more Information”</strong> field.
   - Select <strong>"Next"</strong>.